falconmick/tdd-demo/slides.md

 {click}

-in later refactoring there is a good chance that this setup code would be extracted out and the ability to get a false/true would be configured through a shared method plus we would also almost certainly need to move this good case scenario setup code into a shared method that all tests can call into, or perhpase as a part of the per-test setup code as such as a constructor inside of NUnit.
+I won't be doing any further refactoring here, but it's quite common that mock setup code like what we just added here might be worth making reusable, in which we could extract out the setup into a method and then allow the caller to pass in true or false as to make this more convenient.

 For now I will just be happy with how it is.
 -->